Alexander Godunov: Later career

 Godunov also began working in Hollywood as a film actor.
-His acting roles included an Amish farmer in Witness (1985), a comically narcissistic symphony conductor in The Money Pit (1986) and one of the thieves in Die Hard (1988).
-He declined roles which typecast him as a dancer or as an action villain, as in Die Hard.
+His acting roles included an Amish farmer in Witness (1985), a comically narcissistic symphony conductor in The Money Pit (1986), and one of the thieves in Die Hard (1988).
+He declined roles that typecast him as a dancer or as an action villain, as in Die Hard.
+In the mid-1990s, he appeared in Canadian television commercials for Labatt Ice beer.

 Personal life

 Godunov married Lyudmila Vlasova, a soloist with the Bolshoi Ballet, in 1971.
 The couple had no children and divorced in 1982 after a long separation.

 In 1981, Godunov began dating actress Jacqueline Bisset after meeting her at a party in New York City.
 They broke up in 1988.

 According to author Herbie J Pilato, Godunov had an affair with actress Elizabeth Montgomery while she was in a relationship with (but not yet married to) Robert Foxworth.
-By sheer coincidence, Godunov was found dead on the same day as Montgomery's death, although it was believed he had been deceased for several days prior.
+Coincidentally, Godunov was found dead on the same day as Montgomery's death, although it was believed he had been deceased for several days prior.

 Godunov became a naturalized citizen of the United States in 1987.

 Death

-Godunov drank alcohol to excess and this became a problem as he got older.
-On May 18, 1995, Godunov's friends became concerned when he had been uncharacteristically quiet with his phone calls.
+Godunov drank alcohol to excess, which affected his health as he got older.
+On May 18, 1995, Godunov's friends became concerned after an uncharacteristic lack of phone calls from him.
 A nurse, who had not heard from him since May 8, went to his home in the Shoreham Towers, West Hollywood, California, where his body was discovered.
+He had been dead for several days.
 Godunov's death was determined to be due to complications from hepatitis secondary to chronic alcoholism.

-Godunov was cremated and his ashes scattered into the Pacific Ocean.
+Godunov was cremated, and his ashes were scattered into the Pacific Ocean.
 A memorial to him at Gates Mortuary in Los Angeles is engraved with the epitaph "His future remained in the past."